redefiningvicky/Gender-in-Entrepreneurship/README.md

 # 🤝 Gender in Entrepreneurship
 ## 🎯 Objective <br>
+This project analyzes the impact of both dependent and independent variables on women’s entrepreneurship globally, using Microsoft Excel and PSPP for Descriptive Statistics, Bivariate Correlations, and Ordinary Least Squares Regression.
+It examines the conditions for women entrepreneurs across global economies by evaluating five independent variables: borrowing, costs, savings, procedures, and time required to start a business, and their effect on the dependent variable, the Women, Business, and the Law: Entrepreneurship Indicator Score.
+The analysis is aligned with the United Nations Sustainable Development Goals (SDGs) #5 (Gender Equality) and #8 (Decent Work and Economic Growth).
 ## 🛠️ Tools <br>
 • <b>Microsoft:</b> Microsoft Excel <p>
 • <b>Analysis:</b> PSPP <p>